lucaoliano/cordova-plugin-background-geolocation/README.md

 In **FOREGROUND** mode plugin uses iOS local manager to receive locations and behavior is affected by `option.desiredAccuracy` and `option.distanceFilter`.

-In **BACKGROUND** mode plugin uses significant changes and region monitoring to recieve locations and uses `option.stationaryRadius` only.
+In **BACKGROUND** mode plugin uses significant changes and region monitoring to receive locations and uses `option.stationaryRadius` only.

 ```